Ton Koopman: Buxtehude project

 In addition to the works of Bach, Koopman has long been an advocate of the music of Bach's teacher and predecessor, Dieterich Buxtehude.
 He had previously recorded the keyboard works for Philips Classics and several cantatas for Erato.
 He was elected president of the "International Dieterich Buxtehude Society" in 2004.
 Following the completion of the Bach cantatas project Koopman then embarked on a recording of the complete works of Buxtehude.
 In 2005 he commenced Dieterich Buxtehude – Opera Omnia, a project to record the complete works of Dieterich Buxtehude, which he finished in October 2014.

 Other projects

 Besides his work with the Amsterdam Baroque Orchestra & Choir, he is in frequent demand as guest conductor and as harpsichordist and organist.
 In 2011, Koopman began a three-year stint as artist-in-residence with the Cleveland Orchestra.

 His aim is always to achieve authenticity in performance, using historical instruments from the time of the composer, and/or exact copies of them, often using historic musical temperaments, and adopting the performing style of the composers or their contemporaries.
 The scholar (and fellow keyboardist/conductor) John Butt has criticised Koopman's interpretation of Bach's Goldberg Variations for its overuse of ornamentation, which he attributes to a desire to differentiate his interpretation from those of Gustav Leonhardt.

+Awards and honours

+In 2003 he was made a Knight in the Order of the Netherlands Lion.
+In January 2024 he was awarded the medallion of honour from the mayor of the city where he was born, Zwolle.